guaaaaa/pokemon_generator_diffusion/README.md

 3. Open the folder `pokemon_generator_diffusion`
 4. Run `make generate`

-The generation process should take about 1 to 2 minutes
+The generation process should take about 1 to 2 minutes depending on the device.
+Sometimes the model generations a completely white image, this is because the model can perform poorly occasionally, you can try to generate it again